-The Academy for Cultural Diplomacy organizes the following activities:
+The Academy for Cultural Diplomacy runs the following activities:

 The Academy for Cultural Diplomacy is conducting ongoing research activity in the field of cultural diplomacy in order to benefit the public with access to information about the field of cultural diplomacy from a historical point of view up until the most recent current developments in the field.